idealius/cointoss_singularity/README.md

 A college level mathematics teacher will tell you to calculate the number of trials for a cointoss before we get all heads or all tails, we simply do 2^(trials).
 This is the reduction of the binomial distribution formula.

-The most concise yet still insufficient explanation I can give is:
+The most concise explanation I can give is:

-**So, if we flip 5 coins (trials), it will take 2^5 i.e. 32 people or 32 total cointosses by one to achieve a streak of all 5 heads or all 5 tails.**
+**So, if we flip 5 coins (trials), it will take 2^5 i.e. 32 people, OR 32 total cointosses by one to achieve a streak of all 5 heads or all 5 tails.**

 However, there is still a nonzero possibilty of getting all heads/tails (or close to) when looking at 2^(trials - x) where x is the gap before we reach 2^(trials).